Travel ban may shut door for Afghan family to bring niece to US for a better life

 But that door slams shut on Monday as America put in place a travel ban for people from Afghanistan and a dozen other countries.

-“It’s kind of shock for us when we hear about Afghanistan, especially right now for ladies who are affected more than others with the new government,” Mohammad Sharafoddin said.
+“It’s kind of shock for us when we hear about Afghanistan, especially right now for ladies who are affected more than others with the new government,” Mohammad Sharafoddin said, referring to the country's Taliban rulers.
 “We didn't think about this travel ban.”

+Since the Taliban took control of Afghanistan in August 2021 as the Western forces were in the final phase of their withdrawal from the country, they have barred education for women and girls beyond sixth grade, most employment and many public spaces.
+Last August, the Taliban introduced laws that ban women's voices and bare faces outside the home.

 Trump said visitors who overstay visas, like the man charged in an attack that injured dozens of demonstrators in Boulder, Colorado, earlier this month, are a danger to the country.
 The suspect in the attack is from Egypt, which isn't included in the ban.